marcusoftnet/marcusoftnet.github.io/_posts/2019-01-04-kanbanstats-simplify-process-stats---get-started.md

 ![Our finished running chart](/img/RunningChart.png)

-Although it looks a bit messy it’s quite a lot that we can read out of this diagram:
+Although it looks a bit messy it’s quite a lot that we can read out of this chart:

 - Each dot is an issue we finished.
   - If we hover over it we will see the number and exact date for each